yargnad/The-Lyceum/AIWT_BUILD_GUIDE.md

 1.  **Build the Hardware:** Assemble one Scout and one Sovereign node using the parts lists.
 2.  **Establish Radio Link:** Flash both with base Meshtastic firmware and confirm they can exchange simple text messages.
 3.  **Implement the "Scout Send":** Fork the Meshtastic mobile client and implement the STT-to-text transmission loop.
-4.  **Implement the "Sovereign AI":** Install the `SenseVoice` and `paroli` models on the Sovereign node and write the main control script to tie them to the hardware.
+4.  **Implement the "Sovereign AI":** Install the `SenseVoice`, `Qwen 2.5`, and `paroli` models on the Sovereign node and write the main control script to tie them to the hardware.
 5.  **The Win Condition:** A user speaks into the Scout-paired phone.
 The Sovereign node receives the text, *converts it to speech, and plays it audibly.* This proves the entire end-to-end concept.

 ## 7. How to Contribute